YosefLab/Compass/docs/turbo_compass.rst

 which is a hyperparameter of the method, by default :math:`\rho = 0.95` (corresponding to 95%).
 If all reactions meet this threshold, the algorithm terminates and returns the imputed reaction score matrix (by first re-fitting the model on all the available data, rather than using a specific cross-validation split, which would be wasteful).
-Otherwise, we query another $p$ percent of the entries of the matrix, distributing the budget evenly among the reactions failing to meet the threshold.
+Otherwise, we query another :math:`p` percent of the entries of the matrix, distributing the budget evenly among the reactions failing to meet the threshold.
 Any remaining budget is evenly distributed among the well-imputed reactions.
 Cross-validated Spearman correlation is then re-evaluated, and the process is iterated